-Animal Bites and Quarantine
+Animal Bites and Confinement

 Marion County Environmental Health follows up on reported animal bites that occur within Marion County.
 The main concern is the risk of rabies.
 All mammals can get rabies but bats are the main carrier of rabies in Oregon.

 Rabies virus does not penetrate intact skin or clothing.
 Thus, unless there is a history of a bite that broke the skin, or saliva contact with broken skin or mucous membranes (including the eyes), there was no exposure.
 Those who merely pet a dog or pick up a bat later found to be rabid, for example, have not had a significant exposure.
 If there was no exposure, then there is no risk.